 Capital Region BOCES reserves the right to check the temperature of staff, students or visitors at any point during the school day if an individual is demonstrating COVID-19 symptoms.

 Students, staff and visitors to our schools will be expected to wear face coverings at all times, indoors and outside, including on the school bus and in classrooms, even when six-foot physical distancing is possible.
 Students will be allowed to remove face coverings during meals, instruction and for short breaks so long as they maintain appropriate social distance.
 Students who are unable to medically tolerate a face covering will not be required to wear one.

-Face coverings may be challenging for students (especially younger students) to wear in all-day settings such as school, so there may be periods of time when masks are not worn.
+Face coverings may be challenging for students (especially younger students) to wear in all-day settings such as school, so there may be periods of time when face coverings are not worn.

 Face coverings should not be placed on: